lugingf/tyk-proxy-tt/README.md

 export TYK_PROX_MONITORING__PORT=9090

 ```

-## Metrics
-Service exposes prometheus metrics on `:9090/metrics` endpoint.
-Prometheus metrics format is used.

 ## Token generation
 I have a script that generates tokens for testing purposes.
 It stores them to redis directly under the same key as the api_key.